 I don't know how else to wash grapes, since I want to make sure I get all the dirt and waxy feeling off.
 There must be an easier way to wash grapes, isn't there?
 It seemed as if I am not the only one that don't like to wash grapes.
 When we buy grapes, they sit in the refridgerator until someone takes the initiative to wash them - and that someone is usually me.
 Does this sound about same in your household with fruits?

 Here are Self Sagacity's Thursday Two Questions #144

 2) How do you wash grapes?

 Just in case you are curious.
-There are agents that can aid in the cleaning of those grapes.
+There are agents that can aid in the cleaning of grapes.
 Both ways require that all the grapes are removed from the their branches.
 Discard the bad ones and rinse them well.
-Even with these agents, I would still want to rub them individually to make sure I don't miss any - so not any easier for me, but it could make the cleaning faster.
+Even with these agents, I would still want to rub them individually to make sure I don't miss any - so not any easier, but it could make the cleaning faster.
 Smiles.